 To determine your monthly benefit, the Social Security Administration takes the average of your 35 highest-earning years.
-That average is adjusted for changes to average worker wages since the period in which you earned your money.
+That figure is adjusted for changes to average worker wages since the period in which you earned your money.

-This is known as adjusting or indexing workers' earnings.
+That is known as adjusting or indexing workers' earnings.
 This step makes sure that your future benefits reflect the rise in the standard of living that occurred during your years of working.

 The Social Security system is also progressive in that lower-wage earners receive a higher percentage benefit than higher-wage earners do.
-The system returns a greater percentage of pre-retirement earnings to a lower-wage worker than to a higher-wage worker.
+The system returns a higher percentage of pre-retirement earnings to a lower-wage worker than to a higher-wage worker.

 The message seems clear: It makes more financial sense to begin collecting Social Security payments at or after full retirement age.
 Of course, even this matter is more complicated than it seems.
-If your health is bad, for instance, you might not live a long life after retiring.
+If your health is poor, for instance, you might not live a long life after retiring.
 Collecting benefits early might make sense.
 Also, if you are out of work and can't find a new job, again it might make more sense to collect benefits earlier rather than later.

 As you near retirement age, be sure to check for the Social Security benefits statements that the government has sent you since you turned 25.
-These statements list the amount of income you have declared each year and provide an estimate of how much Social Security money you can expect to earn each month depending on the day you retire.
+These reports list the amount of income you have declared each year and provide an estimate of how much Social Security money you can expect to earn each month depending on the day you retire.